02 Nov Can Family Caregivers be Paid to Care For Loved Ones?

 - Parents to children, as long as those children are adults and qualify under the program

 - Private caregivers identified by the family or care recipient

 How much does Medicaid pay caregivers to provide home care?

 The Medicaid waiver has fixed reimbursement rates that they pay home care agencies for home care services rendered.
 The home care agency, in turn, will then provide caregivers, including family members, payment as a result.
 Generally, these individuals will be hired as direct employees of home care agencies.
 They will be paid on an hourly basis, in most cases.
 Because they are employees, they will also be eligible for other benefits offered, such as vacation pay, sick pay, a retirement plan, etc. Caregiver pay is shaped and limited by the reimbursement that the state and managed care plans through Community HealthChoices pay to home care agencies and other providers of care.

 Salary surveys show that caregivers get paid an average between $10 and $14 per hour of non-medical home care services provided here in Philadelphia, Pennsylvania.
 Only Chosen Family Home Care is the top paying home care agency in Philadelphia.
 We pay all family caregivers an average of $13.75 per hour.
 Chosen Family Home Care is upfront and transparent about what we offer.
-That includes a $350 sign-on bonus for all new caregiving staff!
-It comes with your first paycheck and there are no stipulations, conditions, or gotchas involved.

 Are all home care agencies the same?